JamesSkemp/words/content/post/using-f8-on-sun-virtualbox-312-when-installing-windows-xp.md

 +++
-title = "Using F8 on Sun VirtualBox 3.1.2 when installing Windows XP" summary = "How I ended up getting VirtualBox 3.1.2 to understand the F8 key when installing Windows XP." draft = false comments = true date = "2010-02-07T10:00:00-06:00"
+title = "Using F8 on Sun VirtualBox 3.1.2 when installing Windows XP" description = "How I ended up getting VirtualBox 3.1.2 to understand the F8 key when installing Windows XP." draft = false comments = true date = "2010-02-07T10:00:00-06:00"